balena-io-modules/mahler/README.md

 		switchNetworks,
 	],
 	sensors: [networkScanner, connectivityCheck],
+	opts: {
+		// We want the agent to run forever
+		stopOnSuccess: false,
+		// And keep retrying on failure
+		maxRetries: 0,
+	},
 });

-// Set an initial goal for the agent.
-New goals can be defined once the agent is started
+// Start the agent with the initial target.
+New targets can be defined once the agent is started
-// Note that we don't need to provide a current network, we only care that the agent remains connected agent.goal({
+// Note that we don't need to provide a current network, we only care that the agent remains connected agent.start({
 	connected: true,
 	knownNetworks: {
 		home1: { ssid: 'My Home', psk: '' },